Seiberg Duality conjecture for star-shaped quivers and finiteness of Gromov-Witten thoery for D-type quivers: Introduction

+In this context, a mathematical version for Seiberg Duality Conjecture was proposed by Yongbin Ruan for the 2D Gauged Linear Sigma Model \cite{nonabelianGLSM:YR}.
+We have proved the Seiberg duality conjecture for $A$-type quivers in previous works, see \cite{donghai,zhang2021gromov}.
+In this work, we focus on star-shaped quivers and quivers that are mutation equivalent to a $D_3$-type quiver.
+This paper is self-contained and provides new insights into these classes of quivers.

-\subsection{Introduction to Seiberg duality conjecture}
+\subsection{Introduction to Seiberg Duality Conjecture}

-We start from a quiver $(Q_f\subset Q_0, Q_1, W)$, where $Q_0$ is the set of nodes, $Q_f$ is the set of framed nodes, $Q_0\backslash Q_f$ is the set of gauged nodes, $Q_1$ is the set of arrows, and $W$ is a potential function.
-We usually denote the arrows from node $i$ to node $j$ by $i\rightarrow j$ and denote the number of such arrows between the two nodes by $b_{ij}$.
-We assume that arrows between two nodes are in a unique direction.
-Such quivers are called cluster quivers \cite{quiver}.
+We begin by considering a quiver with a potential function $\mathbf Q=(Q_f\subset Q_0, Q_1, W)$, where $Q_0$ is the set of nodes, among which $Q_f$ is the set of framed nodes and $Q_0\backslash Q_f$ is the set of gauged nodes, $Q_1$ is the set of arrows, and $W$ is a potential function.
+We usually denote arrows from a node $i$ to another node $j$ by $i\rightarrow j$ where $b_{ij}$ indicating the number of such arrows.
+See \cite{quiver}.
+We assume that there are no 1-cycles and no 2-cycles, and call such quivers cluster quivers following the terminology in \cite[Sec.
+3.1]{benini2015cluster}.